oletizi/avi-docs/src/site/docs/16.2.2/user-account-roles/index.md

 title: User Roles
 layout: default
 ---
-Each Avi Vantage <a href="user-accounts">user account</a> is associated with a role.
+Each Avi Vantage <a href="/docs/16.2.2/user-accounts">user account</a> is associated with a role.
 The role defines the type of access the user has to each area of the Vantage system.

 Roles provide granular Role-Based Access Control (RBAC) within Avi Vantage.

-The role, in combination with the <a href="tenants">tenant </a>(optional), comprise the authorization settings for a Vantage user.
+The role, in combination with the <a href="/docs/16.2.2/tenants">tenant </a>(optional), comprise the authorization settings for a Vantage user.

 ## Access Types